Adenomera martinezi

 Adenomera martinezi is a species of frog in the family Leptodactylidae.
 It is endemic to Brazil and only known from its type locality, Cachimbo in southwestern Pará.
 Prior to its redelimitation by Carvalho and Giaretta in 2013, it was believed to be more widespread.
-The widespread taxon is now recognized as a distinct species, Adenomera saci.
+Populations of this widespread taxon are now recognized as a distinct species, Adenomera saci.

 Etymology

 The specific name martinezi honours Antonio Martínez, an Argentine entomologist.
 Common name Martinez's tropical bullfrog has been coined for this species.

 Description

 Adult males measure 22–24 mm and adult females, based on just one specimen, 26 mm in snout–vent length.
 The snout is pointed in dorsal view and acuminate in lateral view; in males, the snout tip has a well-developed, shovel-like fleshy ridge.
 The tympanum and supratympanic fold are present.
 The finger tips are rounded but not expanded, without webbing or fringing.
 The toe tips are unexpanded and unflattened; no webbing is present.
 Dorsal coloration consists of 4–6 symmetrically arranged rows of longitudinal dark-colored spots on moss green (male) or grayish brown (female) background.
 Cream-colored vertebral stripe is present.
 The belly is uniformly yellow.
 Males have an internal, subgular vocal sac.

 The male advertisement call is long (63–151 ms) with 15–21 pulses; it is audibly pulsed even to the human ear.